Love? (a farewell to 2018)

 The pragmatism in me does not understand the answer.

 My mom and I's relationship has shifted over the years.
 She has watched me take those questions and test them in real life.
 At some point, I joined the same universe as my mom, where it seemed that the regular exercise of attempting to solve these riddles of questions makes you something called an adult.
-Much was lost in the transition to the adult universe.
 But one thing that hasn't changed, much to my amusement, is her asking about the people I date.
-We'll talk about my next recording session, filing taxes, investing in an apartment after school.
+We'll talk about my next recording session, filing taxes, how best to invest in an apartment after school.
 And then, at the shift of a sentence, it's as if it were 2010 again and I had just gotten home from the middle school dance.
-It seems that the idea of love can bring you back to that innocent, optimistic place...right?
+It seems that the world’s sensationalized handling of love can bring you back to that innocent, optimistic place...right?

 “So, how are the boys?”
 She asks me over FaceTime, half joking, half not.